Solar Panels & Tiles UK: Costs, Grants & Manufacturers

-Britain may not be blessed with abundant amounts of sunshine, but with solar panel technology, it’s still possible to power your home, business, car, motorhome and even your boat with solar power.
+Britain may not be blessed with abundant amounts of sunshine, but with solar panel technology, it’s still possible to power your home, business, car, motorhome and even your boat with solar energy.
 With recent advancements in solar tech, there are now more options than ever for utilising solar energy.
 The costs of solar panels have also decreased significantly over the past decade, making it an increasingly accessible and affordable solution for generating your own energy.

 Roof-mounted Solar Panels

 Home or business owners looking to use solar power can install ‘solar PV’ or ‘solar thermal’ panels on their property’s roof in order to generate their own electricity or heating.
-To learn more about how solar PV and solar thermal panels work, check out our Ultimate Guide to Solar Power.
+To learn more about how solar PV and solar thermal panels work, check out our Ultimate Guide to Solar Energy.